flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 Double click on the `server.exe` file to start the MCDU Server.

+!!! tip "You can also you as a command line prompt to start the server."

+Once started the MCDU Server application will ask if you want to use your real printer instead of the virtual printer in the cockpit.

+If you choose to use your real printer the press ++y++ after which you need to select which printer you want to use.
+The MCDU Server will list all printers available in your Windows.

+If you do not want to use your printer select ++n++.

-This will open a command window providing you with links for your browser to access the MCDU Web Interface. **You will need to keep this window open to use the MCDU Web Interface***.
+After this the MCDU Server will start and will provide you with links for your local browser to access the MCDU Web Interface.

+**You will need to keep this window open and the MCDU Server running to use the MCDU Web Interface**.

 ![MCDU Server Command Window](../assets/mcdu-server/mcdu-server-cmd-window.png "MCDU Server Command Window")